Artwork Help

 You may already have your favourite application, in which case you should probably stick with it if it does everything you want.

 For simple things that don't require a precise layout, you can generally use a Word Processor.
-Microsoft Word is the most famous of these, but if you don't have a recent version you should take a look at some of the free Open Source applications.
-OpenOffice Writer (part of the OpenOffice Suite) and LibreOffice Writer (part of the LibreOffice Suite) are some of the best known of these and of course they allow you to save your artwork as a PDF as standard.
+Microsoft Word is the best known of these, but if you don't have a recent version you could also take a look at one of the free Open Source applications.
+LibreOffice Writer (part of the LibreOffice Suite) is very good and will of course allow you to save your artwork as a PDF.

 www.libreoffice.org open link in new window

-In general, people also use a word processor to lay out the book block (all of the inner pages) of their book.
+In general, people will often use a word processor to lay out the book block (all of the inner pages) of their book.
 It is possible to use a word processor to create the cover as well (and we have a video tutorial showing you how), but given the choice, a DTP application allows you to set out your cover with more precision.

 www.scribus.net/canvas/Scribus open link in new window

-Which Applications Should I Avoid?
+Which Apps Should I Avoid?

-Copyright © Inky Little Fingers Ltd. 2024
+Copyright © Inky Little Fingers Ltd. 2005-2024